 To follow is an overview of how a case is conducted from start to finish in the legal system.
-The menu on the left provides details of the various types of civil cases and other information.

 What is a civil case?